Annual Technical Report 2004 on Trademark Information Activities submitted by Germany (SCIT/ATR/TM/2004/DE)

 The German Patent and Trade Mark Office does not use an electronic classification system.
 Classification of all filings is done by examiners specially trained in classification matters to ensure a uniform classification particularly of terms not yet included in the Alphabetical List.
 Applicants are obliged to use terms which permit classification of the individual good or service in a class of the classification.
 Those terms should either be of the Alphabetical List or generally used in the course of business.
 There is however no obligation to use pre-defined terms of the classification (Section 20 German Trade Mark Ordinance).

-In 2001, the German Patent and Trade Mark Office established an interactive search engine for the classification of goods and services which may be used externally (by applicants) via the Internet and within the German Patent and Trade Mark Office (by the examiners) via the Intranet.
+The German Patent and Trade Mark Office offers an interactive search engine for the classification of goods and services which may be used externally (by applicants) via the Internet and within the German Patent and Trade Mark Office (by the examiners) via the Intranet.
 This tool reduces the time required for classification and ensures consistency of classification.

 The basic bibliographic data (name of applicant, name of representative, name of trade mark, classes of goods and services, classes of figurative elements) of all applications are entered into the Office's internal database within 10 days from the receipt of the application thus allowing an electronic search at a very early stage of the procedure.